ldelafue/regionalHydroLSTM/README.md

 ## Codes
 This folder has 7 python scripts used in the training and testing.
   - main.py: This code is calling all the other files during training.
 The script has some parameterization such as gauge ID, #cells, #memory (days), learning rate, #epochs, and the model used (HYDRO or regionalHYDRO)
-  - Hydro_LSTM.py, HydroLSTM_regional.py, and HydroLSTM_regional_testing: They create a class with the specific structure.
-Its equation can be found in this script.
-The last script is used to read the models saved in Results.
+  - Hydro_LSTM.py, HydroLSTM_regional.py, and HydroLSTM_global3: They create a class with the specific structure.
+Its equations can be found in this script.
+The last script is used to read the regional HydroLSTM model saved in Results.
   - importing.py: This script read the data for each catchment and create a dataframe.
   - utils.py: This script has some specific functions used to create the datsaet and train the model.
   - testing.py: This code run the saved model in results to generate the testing results.
 The script has the same parameterization than main.py